aarushi2146/gitbashcode/README.md

 # gitbashcode
 <br>
-4 problems where we wrote the code in git bash directly using nano command and then upload it to the repo.
+<b></b>4 problems where we wrote the code in git bash directly using nano command and then upload it to the repo.</b>
 <br>
 1)print all even and odd numbers in a given range
 <br>